 OC classes are designed to be a safe and positive experience for reactive dogs and fearful dogs.

 Classes are $100.00 plus tax for 8 one hour sessions.
 A sliding scale is available.

 Our Companions offers three levels of training classes: Family Companion I, Family Companions II and our Walking Club.

 Family Companion I covers basic obedience skills and dog behavior.
 Each week owners will learn techniques to help them build on their training skills: introduction to positive reinforcement, refocusing techniques, sits, downs, stays, recalls & relaxed heel.
 The Family Companion course focuses on the relationship between the owner and dog.
 We hold classes at the Valerie Friedman Program Center, 34C Sanrico Drive in Manchester.
 The Family Companion I class is offered at a reduced rate to dogs adopted through Our Companions, and to dogs being fostered by any other animal rescue organization.

-The next Family Companion I training class will begin soon.
+The next Family Companion I training class will begin on Sunday, September 21st at 10:00 am.
+Click on the date to register.

 Family Companion II provides a safe environment for owners and dogs to practice skills in real world environments.
 Classes are held at the Valerie Friedman Program Center, 34 C Sanrico Drive in Manchester as well as local field trips.
 This class will help your dog in everyday life not just when in training mode.
 Dogs with reactivity towards dogs and other life situations are welcome!